 Club Zero FAQs

-- Firmly hold the base of your Very Important Pot in one hand, and gently twist the lid with the other.
-Squeezing the middle of the pot will make it harder to open.
+Firmly hold the base of your pot in one hand, and gently twist the lid with the other.
+Squeezing the middle of the pot will make it harder to open

 - What are Club Zero pots made from?
 Are they BPA free?

-- Club Zero VIPs are made from Polypropylene and do not contain any BPA.
+Club Zero pots are made from Polypropylene and do not contain any BPA.

 - Why are Club Zero pots made of plastic?

-- The durability and ease of cleaning of Club Zero VIPs is key to making the whole Club Zero system work.
+The durability and ease of cleaning of Club Zero pots is key to making the whole Club Zero system work.
 We need to be able to use our pots at least fifteen times on average in order to offset the additional weight of the reusable pot compared to the current packaging.
-We also must be able to clean them thoroughly as they’ll be carrying nuts one week and oats the next.
-Given these two key criteria, plastic is the best solution available.
-It really is the best material for the job!
+We also need to be able to clean them thoroughly as they’ll be carrying different things every week.
+Given these two key criteria, plastic is the best material for the job.

-- What do I do if my Club Zero VIP is broken?
+- What do I do if my Club Zero pot is broken?

-- No matter what the condition, please always send your Club Zero VIP back to us with your boxes.
+No matter what the condition, please always send your Club Zero pot back to us with your boxes

 - Do I need to wash my Club Zero pot?

-- There’s no need to wash your Club Zero VIP, but do try to tip every last bit into your container at home so that they’re empty when we pick them up.
+There’s no need to wash your Club Zero pot, but do try to tip every last bit into your container at home so that they’re empty when we pick them up.
 We’ll give them a good wash once we get them back from you.

-- Can’t I keep the Club Zero pot to store the produce in and then return it when it’s empty?
+- Can I keep the Club Zero pot to store my goods in and return it when it’s empty?